Clastify logo

 Optical isomerism is stereoisomerism in which isomers differ in their effect on plane-polarized light.
 Plane-polarized light is light whose electric field oscillates in one plane.
 Optical activity is the ability of a substance to rotate the plane of plane-polarized light.

 An enantiomer is one of a pair of stereoisomers that are non-superimposable mirror images of each other.
-Non-superimposable means you cannot rotate one molecule in 3D space and make every group line up with the other.
-Real or virtual 3D models help a lot here: build the mirror image, then try to overlay it.
+Non-superimposable means you cannot rotate one molecule in 3D space to make every group line up with the other.
+Real or virtual 3D models help a lot here: build the mirror image and try to overlay it.

 Image

-A racemic mixture is a 1:1 mixture of two enantiomers of the same compound.
-It does not rotate plane-polarized light overall, because the two enantiomers rotate the plane by equal amounts in opposite directions.
+A racemic mixture is a 1:11:1 mixture of two enantiomers of the same compound.
+It does not rotate plane-polarized light overall because the two enantiomers rotate the plane by equal amounts in opposite directions.

 To draw enantiomers, use wedge–dash representations.
 A wedge bond is a tapered bond showing a bond coming out of the page towards the viewer.
 A dash bond is a tapered or hashed bond showing a bond going behind the page away from the viewer.
 Ordinary line bonds lie in the plane of the page.
 Around a chiral carbon, make the tetrahedral arrangement clear: two bonds in the plane, one wedge and one dash.